-Because the exact cause of prostate cancer is still unknown, it is also unknown how to prevent prostate cancer.
 The following factors can raise a man’s risk of developing prostate cancer:

 Age.
 The risk of prostate cancer increases with age, especially after age 50.
 More than 80% of prostate cancers are diagnosed in men who are 65 or older.

 Race/ethnicity.
 Black men have a higher risk of prostate cancer than white men.
-They are more likely to develop prostate cancer at an earlier age and to have aggressive tumors that grow quickly.
+They are also more likely to develop prostate cancer at an earlier age and to have aggressive tumors that grow quickly.
 The exact reasons for these differences are not known and may involve socioeconomic and other factors.
 Hispanic men have a lower risk of developing prostate cancer and dying from the disease than white men.
 Prostate cancer occurs most often in North America and northern Europe.
 It also appears that prostate cancer is increasing among Asian people living in urbanized environments, such as Hong Kong, Singapore, and North American and European cities, particularly among those who have a more western lifestyle.

 Diet.
-No study has proven that diet and nutrition can directly cause or prevent the development of prostate cancer, but many studies that look at links between certain behaviors and cancer suggest there may be a connection.
+No study has proven that diet and nutrition can directly cause or prevent the development of prostate cancer, but many studies that look at links between certain eating behaviors and cancer suggest there may be a connection.
 There is not enough information yet to make clear recommendations about the role diet plays in prostate cancer, and dietary changes may need to be made many years earlier in a man’s life to reduce the risk of developing prostate cancer.
 The following dietary information may be helpful:

 - A diet high in fat, especially animal fat, may increase prostate cancer risk.
-In fact, many doctors believe that a low-fat diet may help to reduce the risk of prostate cancer in addition to having other health benefits.
+In fact, many doctors believe a low-fat diet may help reduce the risk of prostate cancer in addition to having other health benefits.

-- A diet high in vegetables, fruits, and legumes (beans and peas) may decrease risk of prostate cancer.
+- A diet high in vegetables, fruits, and legumes (beans and peas) may decrease the risk of prostate cancer.
 It is unclear which nutrients are directly responsible.
 Lycopene, found in tomatoes and other vegetables, may slow or prevent cancer growth.
 In any case, such a diet does not cause harm and can lower a person’s blood pressure and risk of heart disease.